 ISO Requirements for the Quality Management System

-A quality management system (QMS) is a collection of business processes and procedures needed for fulfillment the main business purpose of the company or organization.
-So, the QMS helps companies and organizations to identify, measure, control and improve the business activities.
+A quality management system (QMS) is a collection of business processes and procedures needed for the fulfillment of the main business purpose of the company or organization.
+So, the QMS helps companies and organizations to identify, measure, control, and improve the business activities.

 The main benefits of using the quality management system are:

 - expanding the customer base and increasing the customer value,

 - increasing customer satisfaction and improving customer loyalty,

 The international standard-setting organization – International Organization for Standardization (ISO) – consists of representatives from national standards organizations of 163 countries.
 The International Organization for Standardization determines the generic requirements for a quality management system in the ISO 9001:2015.
 These standards can be applied to any company and organization, regardless of its size and type of provided products or services.